VoIP Gateway vs PBX: What is the Difference?

 Modern VoIP capabilities include High Definition (HD) voice.
 While analog lines can’t do HD, modern gateways have advanced features like echo cancellation and jitter buffers that clean up the analog voice signal before it hits your network, making even old lines sound better.

-By bridging a legacy system to an ip PBX, you gain access to features that were previously impossible.
+By bridging a legacy system to an IP PBX, you gain access to features that were previously impossible.
 You can get voicemail-to-email, call recording, and detailed call analytics.
 You can even integrate an AI agent to handle simple queries, something a 1990s PBX could never do.

 Even the best hardware has issues.
 When you mix gateways and PBX systems, things can get tricky.
 Here is how to solve them.